Xilinx/Vitis_Libraries/quantitative_finance/docs/src/models/HT.rst

 .. math::
     \nu(j\Delta) = \frac{1}{\beta}(\frac{\log{(1-p)}}{1-U_\nu}) \:\: if \:\:  p < U_\nu

-It should be noticed that they both have two branches for value in different range.
+They both have two branches for value in different range.
 These two branches have a similar calculation process.
 Furthermore, only one branch is active at the same time.
-By merging these two branches into one branch and manually binding calculations to DSPs, it will cut off DSP cost.
+By merging these two branches into one branch and manually binding calculations to DSPs, it cuts off the DSP cost.
-This won't change its performance and accuracy.
+This is not going to change its performance and accuracy.

-In Monte Carlo Simulation, we need to compute stock prices of multiple paths at multiple time steps.
+In Monte Carlo Simulation, you need to compute stock prices of multiple paths at multiple time steps.
-Therefore we need two loops to calculate prices and volatilities, the inner loop is either timestep loop or path loop.
+Therefore you need two loops to calculate prices and volatilities, the inner loop is either timestep loop or path loop.
 Price at each time step is calculated using last time step's price and volatility as input.
-And we use 1-D array to store price and volatility of each path's history (last timestep).
+And use 1-D array to store price and volatility of each path's history (last timestep).

-If the inner loop is timestep loop, as red arrows demonstrate in the diagram below, it will keep update the same array element until reaches max timesteps.
+If the inner loop is timestep loop, as red arrows demonstrate in the diagram below, it keeps updating the same array element until it reaches max timesteps.
-Such operation can not achieve initiation interval (II)=1 and will greatly slow down the calculation process.
+Such operation can not achieve initiation interval (II)=1 and greatly slows down the calculation process.
-If the inner loop is path loop, as green arrows demonstrate in the diagram below, it will keep updating different array element each time.
+If the inner loop is path loop, as green arrows demonstrate in the diagram below, it keeps updating different array element each time.
-Such operation will avoid dependency issue and reach II=1, which is used in this implementation.
+Such operation avoids dependency issues and reach II=1, which is used in this implementation.

 .. image:: /images/inner_loop.png
    :alt: Inner Loop of timesteps and path